MunaimahK/Numeronym/README.md

 # Numeronym

 What it does:

-Java pplication GUI that returns an alpha-numeric acronomym (a.k.a numeronym).
+Java application GUI that returns an alpha-numeric acronomym (a.k.a numeronym).
+Common industry used numeronym:
+"Globalization" converts to g11n.

 What I learned:
     Java Swing packages